ibm-cloud-docs/account/iam-service-roles.md

 | EnvironmentAccessor | As an EnvironmentAccessor, you can perform all actions specific to an environment (such as staging or production).
 When you assign this role, you must specify the Environment name resource.
 Expand Resources, select Specific resources, select Environment name, and choose Staging or Production.
 The EnvironmentAccessor role should be assigned independently of other roles. |
 | Manager | As a manager, you can access the UI for the service and perform all the actions for this service, such as managing tenants, getting deployment records, and deleting build records.
 You can also perform all the actions of the developer and EnvironmentAccessor roles.
 Do not associate or apply the Environment name resource to the manager role. |
 {: row-headers}
-{: caption="Service roles - Enterprise Application Service" caption-side="top"}
+{: caption="Service roles - enterprise-app-java" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="enterprise-app-java"}
 {: class="simple-tab-table"}